-Right now, conventional coal makes up 28% of our generation capacity in Saskatchewan.
-However, Federal regulations on greenhouse gas emissions have changed.
+Federal regulations on greenhouse gas (GHG) emissions have changed.
 This means we need to change the way we generate power.

-We’re working to reduce our greenhouse gas emissions by at least 50% from 2005 levels by 2030, and considering ways to further reduce emissions by 2050.
+We’re working to reduce our greenhouse gas emissions by at least 50% from 2005 levels by 2030.
+Going even further, we’re working towards net zero GHG emissions by 2050.

 In 2020, our GHG emissions were 12.8 million tonnes CO2e*.
 This is a 20% decrease compared to 2019 and is 10.2% below 2005 levels

 Power use was lower in 2020 due to the COVID-19 pandemic.
 But our continued commitment to lowering emissions also played a role in this reduction.
 This includes: